cloudera/ades/README.md

 ## Introduction

-This project contains code for running an analysis of adverse drug events using the Multi-Item Gamma Poisson Shrinker (MGPS) model described in DuMouchel and Pregibon, [Empirical bayes screening for multi-item associations](http://dl.acm.org/citation.cfm?id=502526).
+This project contains code for running an analysis of adverse drug events using the Multi-Item Gamma Poisson Shrinker (MGPS) model described in [Empirical bayes screening for multi-item associations](http://dl.acm.org/citation.cfm?id=502526).

 ## Prerequistes